-Change in Control: A Change in Control shall be deemed to have occurred if either (a) any person, or any two or more persons acting as a group, and all affiliates of such person or persons, shall own beneficially more than 20% of the total voting power in the election of directors of the Company of all classes of Common Stock outstanding (exclusive of shares held by the Company's

-Subsidiaries) pursuant to a tender offer, exchange offer or series of purchases or other acquisitions, or any combination of those transactions, or (b) there shall be a change in the composition of the Board at any time within two years after any tender offer, exchange offer, merger, consolidation, sale of assets or contested election, or any combination of those transactions (a 'Transaction'), so that (i) the persons who were directors of the Company immediately before the first such Transaction which shall thereafter be in control of the companies that were parties to or otherwise involved in such first Transaction, or (ii) the number of persons who shall thereafter be directors of such corporation shall be fewer than two-thirds of the number of directors of the Company immediately prior to such first Transaction.
+Change in Control: A Change in Control shall be deemed to have occurred if either (a) any person, or any two or more persons acting as a group, and all affiliates of such person or persons, shall own beneficially more than 20% of the total voting power in the election of directors of the Company of all classes of Common Stock outstanding (exclusive of shares held by the Company's Subsidiaries) pursuant to a tender offer, exchange offer or series of purchases or other acquisitions, or any combination of those transactions, or (b) there shall be a change in the composition of the Board at any time within two years after any tender offer, exchange offer, merger, consolidation, sale of assets or contested election, or any combination of those transactions (a 'Transaction'), so that (i) the persons who were directors of the Company immediately before the first such Transaction cease to constitute a majority of the Board of Directors of the corporation which shall thereafter be in control of the companies that were parties to or otherwise involved in such first Transaction, or (ii) the number of persons who shall thereafter be directors of such corporation shall be fewer than two-thirds of the number of directors of the Company immediately prior to such first Transaction.
 A Change in Control shall be deemed to take place upon the first to occur of the events specified in the foregoing clauses (a) and (b).

-Disinterested Persons: Such term shall have the meaning ascribed thereto in Rule 16B-3(c)(2)(i) under the Securities Exchange Act of 1934, AS AMENDED.
+Disinterested Persons: Such term shall have the meaning ascribed thereto in Rule 16b-3(c)(2)(I) under the Securities Exchange Act of 1934, AS AMENDED.